joecaro/portfolio/src/content/web-swinging-demo.md

 github: https://github.com/joecaro/3d-flappy-bird-clone
 demo:
 tags:
+    - unity
-    - project
+    - c#
     - game
+    - physics
-    - c#
+    - oop
 tech:
     - c#
     - unity
+    - object oriented programming
 image: https://res.cloudinary.com/joecarothers/image/upload/v1652918002/misc/Projects/swing-mockup_lwodp8_cl7gqr.png
 ---

-# Web Swinging Demo
+## Web Swinging Demo

 The **Web Swinging Demo** is a game project where I implemented web swinging mechanics using **C#** in the **Unity Engine**.
 This project served as a fun and challenging way to experiment with physics-based gameplay, where I aimed to balance realism and engagement to create an enjoyable experience for users.